ECE3400Team17/ECE3400_Team17/about_us.md

 ### Contact:
 yc2366@cornell.edu
 ### Background:
-I am a junior in ECE,  I am from China,  I am interested in playing all kinds of instruments, taking a walk whenever I'm free, and reading whatever is interesting.
-I am Right now, I am making a robot with 4 brilliant buddies.
+I am a junior in ECE, from China.
+I am interested in playing all kinds of instruments, taking a walk whenever I'm free, and reading whatever is interesting.
+I am Right now, making a robot with 4 brilliant buddies.

 ## Yirong Alan Cheng
 ![](./ourPics/alan.jpg)